Here is an analysis of a common approach for a sample sales script, and then we present an alternative way to go that might be more effective for you.

 It is important to point out that this approach is not horrible and can often work to get meetings and generate leads.
 But if we want to operate at an optimum level, there are a few things that we tweak to make some improvements in our sales messaging.

 But the reality is that if this is the very first time that you are speaking with the prospect.
-It could seem somewhat of an empty gesture as you do not know each other and you could give the impression that you are one of those “slick salespeople” and that you are beginning to waste their time.
+It could seem somewhat of an empty gesture as you do not know each other, and you could give the impression that you are one of those “slick salespeople” and that you are beginning to waste their time.
 After you speak to someone as little as one time, it can be more appropriate to ask how they are doing as you know them at that point.

-To fix this, you can simply replace “how you are doing” with “have I caught you in the middle of anything”.
+To fix this, you can simply replace “How you are doing?” with “Have I caught you in the middle of anything?”

 The other critique of the would be that it is the salesperson talks mostly about their products and company.
-When you are talking to a prospect that is not in “buying” mode, this could push someone away and not really be saying something that grabs their attention and interest.
+When you are talking to a prospect who is not in “buying” mode, this could push someone away and not really be saying something that grabs their attention and interest.